EduCoimbra/reviews/README.md

 # Reviews
- > A page with four reviews on the format of cards.
+ > A page with four reviews in a card format.

 The page has four stylized cards that show image, name, profession and a short text about each person.
 It also has two arrows that will be used to shift the cards and a button that when clicked on shows a random card.